MujcicTarik/MujcicTarik/README.md

 ### Hello World! :earth_americas:

-I'm Tarik Mujcic and I am a Full Stack Software Developer - mostly focused on developing quality software in Java and Angular.
+I am Tarik Mujčić, a software developer - mostly focused on developing quality software in Java and Angular.
+My ultimate goal is to create and deliver reliable and quality software solutions that are providing the customer with easy-to-use software which makes their day-to-day activities a lot easier.
 I'm very passionate about solving problems and creating different solutions. :eyes:      I currently live in Banja Luka, Bosnia and Herzegovina 📍

 ### My skills: